UTS-eResearch/describo-data-service/README.md

 Things to note:

 -   it must be an array of objects;
--   @id, @type, name and data are required for each entry;
+-   `@id`, `@type` and `name` are required for each entry;
--   the data property must be an object with @id and @type properties;
--   the data object can contain whatever you like in it - this will be injected into the graph as is.
+-   you can have anything else in the entry;
--   @id is a unique property in the database ensure that the data pack has sensible, domain specific, unique identifiers.
+-   @id is a unique property in the database so ensure that the data pack has sensible, domain specific, unique identifiers.